saranyapatt/saranyapatt/README.md

 # Hi there, I'm Saranyapat!

 ### 🎓 Computer Science Student @ Ramkhamhaeng University (Year 2 == 4)
+I am an accelerated learner currently executing a high-density academic plan.
+By optimizing my schedule and maintaining an intensive study rhythm, I have successfully mastered the Year 4 curriculum and passed the corresponding assessments while officially in my 2nd year.

 **Aspiring AI Engineer | Software Engineer | Data Engineer**

 I am a self-driven developer focused on building **scalable software** and **intelligent systems**.
 Through intensive self-study and project-based learning, I have bypassed the standard curriculum to master advanced concepts in AI architecture and Data Engineering.

 ---